Manasi2001/Manasi2001/README.md

 # Hi there!😀

-- 😎 I’m currently working as GSSOC'21 Open Source Program Participant.
+- 😎 I’m currently working as GSSOC'21 Open Source Contributer.
-- 🌱 I’m currently exploring ML and AI algorithms.
 - 👯 I’m looking to collaborate on Machine Learning projects!
+- 📈 I have worked as:
+- 1. Data Science & Business Analytics Intern @The Sparks Foundation
+- 2. Machine Learning Intern @Widhya

 You can reach me at:
 <p href="https://www.linkedin.com/in/manasi-chhibber-8443a7193/">